Trucking

 Table of Contents

-Acquiring your trucking authority is an essential step in starting your trucking business if you’re planning to operate nationally.
-The process of obtaining your MC authority number begins with the Federal Motor Carrier Safety Administration (FMCSA).
-If you’re new to the trucking industry the steps involved may seem confusing, complex, and intimidating.
+Acquiring a trucking authority is an essential step in starting your trucking business if you’re planning to operate nationally.
+The process of obtaining your MC authority number begins with the Federal Motor Carrier Safety Administration (FMCSA) and typically takes up to 25 business days.

 What is an MC Authority?